 Table 1: Annotation of topology and subdomains for families in the CPA/AT transporters: The orientation (Nin, Nout) describes the location of the N-termini of the protein.
 Comparison of classification of families from this work, TCDB and Pfam are shown.
-Superfamily (TCDB) and Clan (Pfam) classifications are shown in bold.
-The name preceding the semicolon denotes superfamily, the name following the semicolon denotes the family.
+The name in bold preceding the semicolon denotes superfamily, the name following the semicolon denotes the family.
 Families with unassigned superfamily start with a Semicolon.
 H, RH and BH indicate transmembrane helix, Reentrant helix and Broken helix respectively.
-When a homologous template was found with an E-value better than 1*10-3 it was shown with the corresponding E-value.
+When a homologous template was found with an E-value better than 1*10-3 it was shown.
 The Pcons scores for the trRosetta models are also listed.